mulesoft/osprey/README.md

 * **parameterLimit** The maximum number of URL-encoded parameters (default: `1000`)
 * **busboyLimits** The limits for [Busboy](https://github.com/mscdex/busboy#busboy-methods) multipart form parsing

-If you disable the default security handler, it can still be mounted later with `osprey.server.notFoundHandler`.
+If you disable the default "not found" handler, it should be mounted later using `osprey.server.notFoundHandler`.
 For example, `app.use(osprey.server.notFoundHandler)`.

 #### Invalid Headers and Query Parameters